Yi-ellen/WCSGNet/README.md

 ## WCSGNet

  In this work, we constructed Weighted Cell-Specific Networks (WCSN) based on highly variable genes, capturing both gene expression patterns and gene-gene interaction strengths.
-These networks are further refined by integrating high-confidence gene interaction data, enhancing their biological relevance.
-A graph neural network is then employed to extract features from the refined WCSN, enabling accurate cell type annotation.
+A graph neural network is then employed to extract features from the  WCSN, enabling accurate cell type annotation.
 We term our model WCSGNet.

 ### 1. Platform and Dependency